This super simple Vegan Gazpacho is refreshing and light for hot summer days. It’s chock full of veggies with a hint of heat.

 - Done in 10 minutes

-- Makes a great starter
+- It makes a great starter

 - Beautiful colors